June 17, 2022

 Reflect, today, upon those things that you may have made far too much of a “treasure” in your life.
 What is it that you are overly attached to in this passing world?
 Is it money?
 Or is it something else?
 Allow God to show you and then allow Him to free you from it.
 That is the first step toward a life of the greatest of riches!

-Lord, help me to keep my heart fixed on You.
+Lord of true riches, help me to keep my heart fixed on You.
 Help me to keep You and Your will as my greatest treasure.
 Jesus, I trust in You.